09 Early years practice policy

 level which reflects their stage of comprehension.

-- 09.13b SEN support: Action plan described below, ensures that children that are identified, or suspected of
+- 09.13b SEN support: IEP described below, ensures that children that are identified, or suspected of having a SEN

 Involving the child